 Emollient lotions are also available for bath or shower use as well.
 Dermol 200 is an emollient that can be used instead of your usual shower gel, and when used daily it can help fight irritation from eczema while keeping moisture locked into your skin.

 Topical corticosteroids are a group of medicines that contain steroids.
-Steroids are anti-inflammatory medicines that reduce the painful itching and sore rashes commonly associated with dermatitis and other skin conditions.
+Steroids are anti-inflammatory medicines that reduce the painful itching and sore rashes commonly associated with dermatitis, psoriasis other skin conditions.

 Like emollients, topical corticosteroids come in a variety of different types, such as creams, ointments, and lotions.
 They also come in four different strengths, ranging from mild to very strong.
 The weaker corticosteroids can be bought from your pharmacy, while stronger types can only be provided on prescription.